-Manufacturer: Race Face
+Race Face Trigger Review

 Our Analysis and Test Results

-The Trigger shorts have three zippered pockets, two hand pockets and one cargo pocket located on the right thigh.
+The Trigger shorts have three zippered pockets, two hand pockets, and one cargo pocket located on the right thigh.
 The hand pockets have large hanging mesh pockets inside, and the cargo pocket is just big enough to fit an iPhone 6.
 All of the pockets are useful to stash things securely while riding, but the soft and stretchy material, as well as the hanging mesh of the pockets, make it so that things have plenty of ability to move around while riding.
-It was actually kind of frustrating to ride with anything in the pockets of these shorts; they were much more useful when not on the bike.
+It was actually frustrating to ride with anything in the pockets of these shorts; they were much more useful when not on the bike.
 The zipper pulls were also a little big and clunky, not our favorite design.

 These shorts don't have any vents, but the soft and lightweight material allows for decent airflow and is quick drying.

 We also noticed that the material is somewhat prone to staining, at least in the light turquoise color we tested.
 We took these shorts for some especially muddy spring rides, and of course, it got ground into the seat of the shorts.
-Even after washing them the mud had lightly stained the shorts in the area where the seat makes contact with the shorts.
+Even after washing them, the mud had lightly stained the shorts in the area where the seat makes contact with the shorts.
 It isn't too bad yet, but we imagine it will get worse over time.
 Beyond that, the construction and stitching of the shorts seem to be top notch.

 The Trigger shorts have a relatively long inseam and consequently offer a good amount of leg coverage.
 That said, the light and soft material offers little in the way of impact or hazard protection.
 These shorts do pair well with knee pads of all kinds due to the large leg openings.
-If you're interested in a heavier duty pair of shorts with a similar fit to the Trigger, then we'd suggest looking at the Pearl Izumi Elevate or the Troy Lee Ruckus, both of which are made from a much thicker material.

-At a retail price of $88, we feel that the Trigger shorts are a decent value.
+We feel that the Trigger shorts are a decent value.
 The shorts are comfortable and versatile, but they may not offer the durability of some of the competition.